akiryk/tutorials-learning-lessons/tylermcginnis-react-hooks.md

 - *State* is handled by `useState` vs `setState`
 - *Synchronization* is handled by `useEffect` vs life cycle methods.
 Note: don't think of this as simply replacement for lifecycle methods because it's a different mental model.
-- *Sharing* is handled by custom hooks
+- *Sharing non-visual logic* is handled by custom hooks vs HOC and render props.

 ## useState